adiacla/visualizadorperceptron/README.md

 ## Repository Layout

 - `index.html` / `assets/` – Static Three.js visualiser and UI assets.
-- `exports/sample_mlp_weights.json` – Default weights exported after a 1-epoch training run.
+- `exports/mlp_weights.json` – Default weights with timeline snapshots (generated from the latest training run).
 - `training/mlp_train.py` – PyTorch helper to train the MLP (with Apple Metal acceleration when available) and export weights for the front-end.

 ## Quick Start